 Definition

-The Capability of “Business Process and Workflow” is defined as the ability to codify, automate, and standardise business processes and rules, including the orchestration of multiple workflows and management of extended business processes within a digital environment.
+Business process and workflow is defined as the ability of government agencies to codify, automate, and standardise business processes and rules, including the orchestration of multiple workflows and management of extended business processes within a digital environment.

 Purpose

-The Capability of Business Process and Workflow is realised through:
+The capability of business process and workflow is realised through:

 - Rules Engines that dynamically define and control the application of complex sets of conditions that can be executed remotely by systems to ensure consistent application of rules without duplication.

-The objectives of this Australian Government Architecture content are to:
+The objectives of Business Process and Workflow capability are to:

-- Adopt, where suitable, low-code to no-code solutions that allow the development of complex workflows and rulesets through a human centred interface rather than programmatically.
+- adopt, where suitable, low-code to no-code solutions that allow the development of complex workflows and rulesets through a human centred interface rather than programmatically

-- Implement build-once-use-many solutions that allow for consistent application and maintenance of rules and workflows across different systems and channels.
+- implement build-once-use-many solutions that allow for consistent application and maintenance of rules and workflows across different systems and channels

-- Ensure traceability and auditability across complex systems and processes without having to embed these functions in all parts of the solution.
+- ensure traceability and auditability across complex systems and processes without having to embed these functions in all parts of the solution

-- Reduce implementation risk through the reuse of proven modular designs within government.
+- reduce implementation risk through the reuse of proven modular designs within government

-- Ensure that new Business Process and Workflow solutions draw efficiency from preceding investments, implementations, and learnings.
+- ensure that new Business Process and Workflow solutions draw efficiency from preceding investments, implementations, and learnings

-- Consolidate and standardise Business Process and Workflow solutions with aligned functions to increase efficiency and reduce the complexity of government service delivery.
+- consolidate and standardise Business Process and Workflow solutions with aligned functions to increase efficiency and reduce the complexity of government service delivery

-- Establish whole-of-government purchasing arrangements for Business Process and Workflow products and services.
+- establish whole-of-government purchasing arrangements for Business Process and Workflow products and services.

 Policy Elements